Making your office space more accessible is about so much more than ticking the health and safety boxes.

 1. Add a wheelchair ramp

-One of the first things people think about when making a building more accessible are wheelchair ramps.
+One of the first things people think about when making a building more accessible is wheelchair ramps.
 Beyond those who use wheelchairs, ramps will also be appreciated by anyone on crutches, those with mobility issues, the elderly, delivery people, parents with prams and anyone who finds stairs a hassle.

 When building a wheelchair ramp, remember that the steeper your ramp is, the more difficult it will be to climb.
 Ideally, your ramp should rise 1 inch for every 12 inches.